jxtngx/ib-interface/README.md

 ## Usage

-The goal is for `ib-inysnc` users to be able to simply refactor their imports as:
+The goal is for `ib-insync` users to be able to simply refactor their imports as:

 ```diff
 - import ib_insync as ibi